Sources PubMed Google Scholar ScienceDirect bioRxiv ClinicalTrials.gov SFARI Dissertations ESPE

 • Whole-genome sequencing identified genetic causes in patients where targeted panel testing had not provided a diagnosis.

-Relevance for families A path through a suspected CdLS evaluation before arriving at a SETD5 Syndrome diagnosis is now documented in the medical literature.
-This is consistent with the known phenotypic overlap between SETD5 Syndrome and multiple other genetic conditions.
+A path through a suspected Cornelia de Lange Syndrome evaluation before arriving at a SETD5 Syndrome diagnosis is now documented in the medical literature.
+This is consistent with the known feature overlap between SETD5 Syndrome and several other genetic conditions.

 Epilepsy and EEG Patterns Documented in Patients With 3p Chromosome Deletion Syndrome

-What was studied: Researchers analyzed epilepsy features and EEG (electroencephalogram) findings in patients with 3p deletion syndrome, a chromosomal condition whose deletions can encompass the SETD5 gene region depending on size and location.
+Researchers analyzed epilepsy features and EEG (electroencephalogram, a test that measures brain electrical activity) findings in patients with 3p deletion syndrome, a chromosomal condition in which the deleted region can include the SETD5 gene depending on the size and location of the deletion.

 • The study documented epilepsy types, seizure frequencies, and characteristic EEG patterns observed in patients with 3p chromosomal deletions.